oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

     Note that, if you don't do this, then you must explicitly specify the IP address in the commands when required.

 ## Task 4: Deploy Kiali and Jaeger in the cluster (Optional)
 **You can skip this task if you have already deployed Kiali and Jaeger in your cluster while performing Lab 3.
 However, ensure you have started Kiali and Jaeger dashboards as shown in steps 4 and 5.**
 This optional task lets you deploy Kiali and Jaeger in the minikube cluster to view the service mesh graph and enable distributed tracing.
 Distributed tracing enables tracking a request through service mesh that is distributed across multiple services.
 This allows a deeper understanding about request latency, serialization and parallelism via visualization.
-You will be able to visualize the service mesh and the distributed traces after you have run the sample application in the following task.
+You will be able to visualize the service mesh and the distributed traces after you have run the application in the following task.
 The following commands can be executed to deploy Kiali and Jaeger.
 Kiali requires prometheus which should also be deployed in the cluster.

 1. Deploy Kiali.